Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Apr.
 8 New York City Independent Sunk - See "Final Fate" below

-As can bee seen in the above Voyage Record, A. Hague has included Chr.
+A. Hague has included Chr.
 Knudsen in Convoy SL 32, which left Freetown on May 17-1940.
-Her cargo consisted of cereals and she had station 43, bound for Cork, where she arrived on June 2.
-The Norwegian Spero and Strombus are also listed; see the external link provided in the table above.
+Her cargo consisted of cereals and she had station 43, bound for Cork, where she arrived on June 2 - see Page 1.
+A direct link to this convoy has been provided in the table above, the Norwegian Spero and Strombus are also listed.

 Final Fate - 1942:

-In my Norwegian guestbook there's a message from Wolfang Klaue, dated July 18-2001, translated into Norwegian on request.
+In my Norwegian guestbook there's a message from Wolfang Klaue, dated July 18-2001, translated to Norwegian on request.
 At that time Klaue, together with an American friend, was about to write the story of U 85.
 (He was born in Greger's hometown, Lieberose, Greger being his father's neighbour).
 They wanted to tell the story from 3 sides, that of the U-boat, that of the victims of this boat's attacks and that of the crew of the American destroyer Roper, which sank U-85.
 The message was posted in an effort to find relatives of the victims of Chr.
 Knudsen, and/or former employees of the Borgestad company in Porsgrunn.
 In Sept.-2002, Wolfang Klaue contacted me again to let me know about an article that appeared in the Norwegian Newspaper "Aftenposten" on Sept.
 20, showing the fruits of his investigations.
-The article states, among other things that the mayor of Lieberose, Kerstin Michelchen has given Borgestad's an official apology for the sinking of Chr.
+The article states, among other things, that the mayor of Lieberose, Kerstin Michelchen has given Borgestad's an official apology for the sinking of Chr.
 Knudsen, and that shipowner Christen Knutsen personally travelled to Lieberose to meet the mayor.
 Christen Knutsen says this was not the first time that Captain Bjarne Sand had his ship sunk from under him by a German U-boat - the first time was near Nantucket on Oct.
 8-1916, and on that occasion he got a "receipt" from the U-boat commander confirming that he had sunk the ship (also a Gunnar Knudsen vessel, also named Chr.
 Knudsen - see "Other ships by this name" at the end of this page).
 This is now hanging on the wall of the shipping company's office in Porsgrunn.

 Klaue's own father could easily have become a victim himself, having been picked by Greger as crew for U-85, but when he arrived Kiel to join the boat, it had already departed for Horten.